gbdev/pandocs/content/The_Cartridge_Header.md

 or anywhere else.
 Only two values are defined.

 ```
-00h - Japanese
+$00 - Japanese
-01h - Non-Japanese
+$01 - Non-Japanese
 ```

 ### 014B - Old Licensee Code

-Specifies the games company/publisher code in range 00-FFh.
-A value of 33h signalizes that the New License Code in header bytes 0144-0145 is used instead.
+Specifies the games company/publisher code in range $00-FF.
+A value of
+$33 signals that the New Licensee Code (in header bytes \$0144-0145) is used instead.
 (Super Game Boy functions won't work if \<\> \$33.)
 A list of licensee codes can be found [here](https://raw.githubusercontent.com/gb-archive/salvage/master/txt-files/gbrom.txt).

 ### 014C - Mask ROM Version number

 Specifies the version number of the game.
-That is usually 00h.
+That is usually $00.

 ### 014D - Header Checksum

-Contains an 8 bit checksum across the cartridge header bytes 0134-014C.
+Contains an 8 bit checksum across the cartridge header bytes $0134-014C.
-The checksum is calculated as follows:
+The boot ROM computes `x` as follows:

 ```
-x=0:FOR i=0134h TO 014Ch:x=x-MEM[i]-1:NEXT
+x = 0
+i = $0134
+while i <= $014C
+	x = x - [i] - 1
 ```

-The lower 8 bits of the result must be the same than the value in this entry.
-The GAME WON'T WORK if this checksum is incorrect.
+If the byte at $014D does not match the low 8 bits of `x`, the boot ROM will lock up, and the cartridge program **will not be run**.

 ### 014E-014F - Global Checksum